jp213/SL-Capstone/README.md

 # SL-Capstone
 Thinkful Supervised Learning Capstone

-The html file is what I will use to present.
+The .slides file is an html document, and what I will use to present.
 Downloading the file and launching it from your local machine is recommended.

 The project submitted for a grade contains complete code, and a more detailed analysis.
 It can be found here: